-- Discuss the patrolling season dates and times. - Discuss the Patrol Operations Manual its purpose and how it is used. - Discuss the duties of each patrol member and allotted tasks while on duty.
-E.g. Patrol Captain, IRB Driver, Radio Operator etc. - Discuss all equipment used during patrol, where this equipment is kept and its application in patrolling. - Discuss the types of hazards commonly found at the beach or aquatic environments and how lifequards protect themselves and the public from the following:

-- Biological hazards

-- Natural hazards -

-- Environmental hazards

-- Personal hazards

-- Discuss the purpose of gathering and recording statistics and documentation that is required to be completed on Patrol.)) (

-- Discuss victim identification on the beach and in the water.

-- Identify potential hazards in the potential beach and aquatic environment and what measures to take to protect themselves and the public E.g. "Slip, Slop, Slap, and Wrap", where disposable gloves are located and removing hazards from the beach - Participate in setting up a patrol and equipment check. - Participate in patrolling at the flags, on a mobile patrol and from the tower. - Help undertake a preventative action. - Answer a question from each of the three sections of the POM (open book). - Assist to fill out a Patrol Captains Report Form and an Incident Report Form. - Identify some potential victims on the beach and in the water. - Help close down the patrol and clean and check equipment.
+Assessment Criteria , Discuss the patrolling season dates and times.
+Discuss the NSOPs and CSOPS, their purpose and how they are used.
+Discuss the duties of each patrol member and allotted tasks while on duty.
+E.g. Patrol Captain, IRB Driver, Radio Operator etc. Discuss all equipment used during patrol, where this equipment is kept and its application in patrolling.
+Discuss the types of hazards commonly found at the beach or aquatic environm and how lifeguards protect themselves and the public from the following: Biological hazards Natural hazards ( ( ( ) ) ) ts Environmental hazards Personal hazards , ' Discuss the purpose of gathering and recording statistics and documentation ) that is required to be completed on Patrol.
+Discuss victim identification on the beach and in the water. ( ) Practical Components: Identify potential hazards in the potential beach and aquatic environment and what measures to take to protect themselves and the public E.g. "Slip, Slop, Slap, Wrap and Slide", where disposable gloves are located and removing hazards from the beach Participate in setting up a patrol and equipment check.
+Participate in patrolling at the flags, on a mobile patrol and from the tower.
+Help undertake a preventative action.
+Answer a question from each of the three sections of the POM (open book).
+Assist to fill out a Patrol Captains Report Form and an Incident Report Form.
+Identify some potential victims on the beach and in the water.
+Help close down the patrol and clean and check equipment. ((((((((((((((((((((((((((((((((((((((( )))))))) Mentor Signature: Patrol Captain Signature: Places remember to sign off this module in the Pookie Lifeguard Assessment Sheet